How to start a travel agency

 • Your potential routes to market

 You should also clearly identify your travel agency’s niche to help differentiate it from the competition.
-Ie, are you specialising in luxury escapes, LGBTQ+ tourism, or eco-travel?
+For example, are you specialising in luxury escapes, LGBTQ+ tourism, or eco-travel?
 And if so, what steps are you taking to understand this specific market and tailor your offerings to them?

 You can also use a business plan template containing pre-formatted sections and prompts to help get the ball rolling.